Developer Guide#

 The CLI scaffold drops a fill-out template:

-mesofield new my-experiment --rig my-rig
+mesofield init my-experiment --rig my-rig

 cd my-experiment